 Myth 1 – Vertigo Is a Condition on Its Own

 You hear a lot of people say “I have vertigo,” as if it is the name of a disease.
-The problem is that without looking for the underlying cause of vertigo, it can be tough to get any real relief.
-Understanding that vertigo is just a symptom can be a big first step in working toward finding the right form of care for you.
+The problem is that without looking for the underlying cause of it, it can be tough to get any real relief.
+Understanding that it is just a symptom can be a big first step in working toward finding the right form of care for you.

 Myth 2 – Vertigo and Dizziness Are the Same Thing